pikcube/Kazopolis/Optional Gardening Rules.md

 # Optional Gardening Rules

 Kazopolis is written to make setup as fast and seamless as possible, but this does require an arbitrary outsider count and eliminates certain characters that complicate setup.
 These optional gardening rules are an option for groups that are okay with slowing down setup for a particular benefit.
-These rules can be ran simotaniously if desired.
+These rules can be ran simultaneously if desired.

 # Garden the Minions

-When gardening minions, the storyteller will not put any minions in the bag, and choose which townsfolks become minions after the demon picks their role.
+When gardening minions, the storyteller will not put any minions in the bag, and choose which townsfolk become minions after the demon picks their role.
 This lets the storyteller modify who they choose (and how many they choose) based on their pick.

-Under this rule, the following characters work differently than above.
+Under this rule, the following characters work differently than under the base rules.

 ## Kazali: If the demon chooses Kazali, they also choose which players are minions.